lexandro/dockery/README.md

 Version: 0.1.something (not ready for releasing)

 Yet Another Docker Host Monitoring And Investigating Webapp To Make Images And Container Management Easier.
 (YADHMAIWTMIACME :) )

-This is my learning project to get familiar with angular.js and Twitter bootstrap frameworks, so be please patient :)
+Blueprint web application for my bigger idea to make docker based systems more manageable.
+This is a standalone solution to manage few docker hosts and do some regular tasks on containers and images.

 ### Table of Contents
 **[Enable remote access to Docker daemon](#enable-remote-access-to-docker-daemon)**